dcsg/phplx-assetic-examples/README.md

 * php composer.phar install
 * run www/index.html on a webserver with the requirements listed below

+**NOTE:** You will note see any content this will only dump css and js files.
+The files that contain the examples are: `www/stylesheets/site.css.php` and `www/js/site.js.php`

 ## Examples branches

 * [Asset with Filter](https://github.com/danielcsgomes/phplx-assetic-examples)